 Stanley Carlson-Thies is Founder & Senior Director of the Institutional Religious Freedom Alliance.

-He served with the White House Office of Faith-Based & Community Initiatives from its inception in February, 2001, until mid-May, 2002.
-He assisted with writing “Unlevel Playing Field: Barriers to Participation by Faith-Based and Community Organizations in Federal Social Service Programs,” a report released by the White House in August, 2001, and “Rallying the Armies of Compassion,” the initial blueprint for President George W. Bush’s faith and community agenda.
+He served with the White House Office of Faith-Based & Community Initiatives from its inception in February 2001 until mid-May 2002.
+He assisted with writing “Unlevel Playing Field: Barriers to Participation by Faith-Based and Community Organizations in Federal Social Service Programs,” a report released by the White House in August 2001, and “Rallying the Armies of Compassion,” the initial blueprint for President George W. Bush’s faith and community agenda.

-Previously, Carlson-Thies was Director of Social Policy Studies for the Center for Public Justice and directed the Center’s project to track the implementation and impact of the Charitable Choice provision of the 1996 federal welfare reform law, and following his term in the White House, he returned to the Center for Public Justice as the Director of Faith-based Policy Studies.
+Previously, he was Director of Social Policy Studies for CPJ and directed CPJ’s project to track the implementation and impact of the Charitable Choice provision of the 1996 federal welfare reform law.
+Following his term in the White House, he returned to CPJ as the Director of Faith-based Policy Studies.

 He received the William Bentley Ball Life and Religious Liberty Defense Award from the Center for Law and Religious Freedom and the Christian Legal Society in October 2004.
 He was named as one of 12 advocates who are “reinterpreting God and country” by the National Journal in May 2004.
 He holds a doctorate in political science from the University of Toronto.
 His dissertation is on the role of Protestants and Catholics in the development of Dutch politics in the 19th and 20th centuries.
 Besides the United States, he has lived in Canada, the Netherlands, and Japan, where he was born of missionary parents.
 He lives in Annapolis, Maryland, with his wife, Christiane.
 They are the proud parents of Simon.

 Chelsea Langston-Bombino is the Director of Membership and Equipping for the Institutional Religious Freedom Alliance.